12 Cloud Services We Can't Live Without in 2017

 Differing from Paypal, there are two mobile commerce platforms that are integrating with social networks.
 Both Stripe and Shopify have learned to fish where the fish are.
-Since neither Facebook, Twitter, nor Pinterest have built out their own payment-processing systems, both of these software tools have seized the opportunity and filled that void.
+Since neither Facebook, Twitter, nor Pinterest has built out their own payment-processing systems, both of these software tools have seized the opportunity and filled that void.

 Companies like Pinterest, which introduced Buyable Pins in June, use Stripe to power its payment processing.
-Despite its user base being smaller than Twitter and Facebook [with just 100 million monthly active users,] Pinterest accounts for the second highest ecommerce referral traffic after Facebook.
+Despite its user base is smaller than Twitter and Facebook [with just 100 million monthly active users,] Pinterest accounts for the second-highest eCommerce referral traffic after Facebook.

 Facebook recently revamped its Pages to feature products and services for small businesses.
 Businesses using Shopify were the first to gain access to the buy button to sell items to customers without forcing them to leave the app.